Zhangpu County: Historical sites

 In Huxi She Township (湖西畲族乡) there is a fortified compound called Zhaojiabao (赵家堡), where a party of Southern Song royals in flight from the Mongol invaders of the late 13th century are said to have taken up a residence long in term and low in profile.
 With the Ming restoration of Han Chinese ethnic supremacy to the empire some ninety years and five generations later, the Zhao family (赵家) revealed their pedigree and the compound received its current name.

 Zhaojiabao has its own exit right on the Shenyang—Haikou expressway, about 40 minutes south of downtown Zhangzhou (i.e. of Zhangzhou' central urban district, Xiangcheng).

 Another fortified compound, Yianbao (诒安堡), dating from the Kangxi era (1687) is located in the same Huxi She Autonomous Township as well.

 The ruins of the Liu'ao Fortress (六鳌古城 (Liù'áo gǔchéng), or 六鳌城墙 (Liù'áo chéngqiáng)) are located near the tip of the Liu'ao Peninsula.
 The fortress - a contemporary of the better known (and much better preserved - or restored) Chongwu Fortress in Hui'an County - was constructed in 1388 by the Hongwu Emperor's general Zhou Dexing.

-Tulou
+Zhangpu Confucian Temple, built in 1070 and reconstructed in 1369, is listed among the sixth batch of "Major National Historical and Cultural Sites in Fujian".